spryker/spryker-docs/docs/scos/dev/glue-api-guides/202311.0/decoupled-glue-api.md

 ## Resource modules

 A `Resource` module is a module that implements a single resource or a set of resources.
 It is responsible for accepting a request in the form of `GlueRequestTransfer` and providing responses in the form of `GlueResponseTransfers`.
-For this purpose, the SAPI `Resource` module can communicate with the Storage or Search, for which purpose it implements a [Client](/docs/scos/dev/back-end-development/client/client.html).
+For this purpose, the Glue Storefront API `Resource` module can communicate with the Storage or Search, for which purpose it implements a [Client](/docs/scos/dev/back-end-development/client/client.html).
 It can also communicate with the Spryker Commerce OS (Zed) through RPC calls.

-BAPI resources can use direct facade access through the dependency provider and access the database directly. `Resource` modules must implement all logic related to processing a request.
+Glue Backend API resources can use direct facade access through the dependency provider and access the database directly. `Resource` modules must implement all logic related to processing a request.
 It is not recommended to have any of the Business Logic, or a part of it, in the GlueApplication or specific application Module.
 If you need to extend any of the built-in Glue functionality, extending the relevant `Resource` module is always safer than infrastructure.

 ### Module naming